benjsrm/git-commit-demo/README.md

 this is README file.

-this is new line for updating
+this is new line for updating.

+close issue #1